SPIDERCMB/xfaster/_sources/algorithm.rst.txt

 A major caveat with using this method is that if the derivative goes to zero near the starting or final root guess, things blow up and it will not converge.
 However, if the function is well behaved, and the initial guess is close enough, it can be shown that this method converges quadratically.

 Ultimately, XFaster isn't going to solve for a root; it's going to find the extreme of some function.
 So instead of finding where :math:`f=0`, we want to find where its first derivative goes to 0.
-So now we're going to take the first derivative of equation 1 and set it equal to 0:
+So now we're going to take the first derivative of Equation :math:numref:`eq1` and set it equal to 0:

 .. math::
    0=\frac{d}{dx}\left(f\left(x_{0}\right)+f^{\prime}\left(x_{0}\right) \epsilon_{0}+\frac{1}{2} f^{\prime \prime}\left(x_{0}\right) \epsilon_{0}^{2}\right)=f^{\prime}\left(x_{0}\right)+f^{\prime \prime}\left(x_{0}\right) \epsilon_{0}